mhar-andal/InboxEthereumContract/README.md

-Simple Ethereum Contract that test basic functionality of a Smart Contract interface.
+Simple Inbox Ethereum Contract that test basic functionality of a Smart Contract interface.
 This also includes a deployment script to deploy to an Ethereum network

 ## Instructions to deploy

 1. Generate your wallet and 12 word phrase using metamask

-2. Head over to `deploy.js` and update the `HDWalletProvider` arguments to include your phrase as well as a proxy link using https://infura.io
+2. Copy the environment template by running `cp .env.template .env` in the root dir of this project.

+3. Update the `.env` with your mnemonic and provider uri

-3. Run `node deploy.js` to deploy the contract.
+4. Run `node deploy.js` to deploy the contract to your provider.

 ## Test